 Zoom on the Pulsar G10KBN

-In a nutshell, the Pulsar G10KBN is a portable generator mostly geared towards:
+In summary, the Pulsar G10KBN is a portable generator especially useful for:

 - Food van owners who know that just a short power outage could lose them hundreds of dollars